Haltwhistle railway station: History

 The Newcastle and Carlisle Railway was formed in 1829, and was opened in stages.
 The station was opened in June 1838, following the opening of the line between Greenhead and Haydon Bridge.
 The station is thought to be the work of the line's resident engineer, John Blackmore.

 In 1852, the station became a junction, with the opening of the Newcastle and Carlisle Railway's branch line to Alston.
 Following the demise of the line and closure of the coal depot in the late 1970s, the track layout was simplified.
 The former bay platform remains, but without track.

 Haltwhistle was reduced to an unstaffed halt in 1967, along with most of the other stations on the line that escaped the Beeching Axe.
 The station has retained its water tower, water crane, main buildings, signal box and original wooden shelters – several of which are Grade II listed.

 The station's signal box, constructed in 1901 by the North Eastern Railway, was taken out of use in 1993, following re-signalling to colour lights.
 It was replaced by a smaller prefabricated signal box, which is located around 145 yd to the west of the former.

 As of October 2020, in a project led by the Tyne Valley Community Rail Partnership, work is underway to refurbish the station's former waiting room buildings – at a cost of £500,000.
 The project will see improved waiting areas for passengers, as well as new office and studio space.

 During early 2021, the footbridge between the two platforms was refurbished.

 Facilities

 The station has two platforms, both of which have a ticket machine (which accepts card or contactless payment only), seating, waiting shelter, next train audio and visual displays and an emergency help point.
 There is step-free access to both platforms by road underbridge, with both platforms also being linked by a footbridge.
 There is a small car park at the station.

 Haltwhistle is part of the Northern Trains penalty fare network, meaning that a valid ticket or promise to pay notice is required prior to boarding the train.

 Services

-As of the December 2021 timetable change, there is a twice-hourly service (hourly on Sunday) service between Newcastle and Carlisle via Hexham, with additional trains at peak times.
-Most trains extend to Morpeth or Nunthorpe via Hartlepool.
+As of the December 2023 timetable, there is a twice-hourly service (hourly on Sunday) service between Newcastle and Carlisle via Hexham, with additional trains at peak times.
+Some trains extend to Morpeth or Nunthorpe via Hartlepool.
 All services are operated by Northern Trains.